ysk24ok/jekyll-linkpreview/README.md

 </div>
 ```

-Applying appropriate CSS, the link preview will be like this.
+By applying appropriate CSS, the link preview will be like this.

 <img width="613" alt="スクリーンショット 2019-04-03 20 52 50" src="https://user-images.githubusercontent.com/3449164/55479970-35baf100-565a-11e9-8c5d-709213917f74.png">

+The preview will not be generated if the page does not have `og:title`, `og:url` or `og:image` meta tag.

 ## Installation